gmautner/cloudstack-tf-ansible-swarm/README.md

 - **Multi-Environment**: Manage `dev`, `prod`, or any other environment from a single repository.
 - **Centralized Configuration**: All configuration for an environment (Terraform variables, secrets, stacks) is stored in one place.
 - **Infrastructure as Code**: The entire infrastructure is defined with Terraform.
-- **State Isolation**: Terraform state for each environment is stored in a separate local file, ensuring complete isolation.
+- **State Isolation**: Terraform state for each environment is stored in a separate file in a shared S3 backend, ensuring complete isolation.
 - **Automated Configuration**: Ansible configures the Swarm cluster and deploys your application stacks.
 - **CI/CD Ready**: Deploy any environment to CloudStack using GitHub Actions.
 - **Simplified Workflow**: A `Makefile` provides simple, environment-aware commands.